 Northern New Mexico's newest casino, Tesuque Casino offers live music every night of the week.
 Local musicians take the stage in the lounge area as well as in the 4,0000 square-foot performance space with state-of-the-art technology.
-The schedule includes longtime popular bands and musicians such as the fiery Latin sounds of Manzanares, singer/songwriter Matthew Andrae, and the folk rock with a jazzy twist music of the Bus Tapes.
+The schedule includes longtime popular bands and musicians such as The Crawfish Boyz , singer/songwriter Shane Wallin, and alt-country/new-country band The Real Matt Jones.
 When hunger strikes, you can savor burgers, sandwiches, salads and more from the Cottonwood Kitchen.
 Specialties include Drunken Pork Chop, bourbon brined and grilled, spinach, cheese or chicken enchiladas and herb-encrusted, slow-roasted prime rib.

 Hilton Buffalo Thunder